The problem with all the philosophical theories of humor that I have read is that they are

 audience and their expectations.

-When breaking a taboo, the comic must correctly analyze the total
+When breaking a taboo, the comic must correctly analyze the total context of the

 situation in order to make a gag “work.”
 He is always walking on thin ice.
 A joke must